• Skip to main content

 What is a Fluffy Japanese Pancake?

-I’m looking at the trend (over on my analytics) of this dessert, and it peaked about last January, and it’s starting to trend up again.
+I’m looking at the trend (on my analytics) for this dessert; it peaked about last January and is starting to trend up again.

-Don’t feel bad if you don’t know anything about these special gourmet pancakes.
-But before you google Japanese pancakes, there are the traditional pancakes that are more of a savory recipe.
+Don’t feel bad if you don’t know anything about these fluffiest pancakes.
+But before you Google Japanese pancakes, there are the traditional pancakes that are more of a savory recipe.
 My kiddos and I were served some at a playdate, and the kids were sadly disappointed.
-They were picturing sweet pancakes but instead, they had eggs with vegetables in them.
+They were picturing sweet pancakes; instead, they had eggs with vegetables.

-When you make these pancakes, you whip the egg whites like a souffle.
+When you make these lofty pancakes, you whip the egg whites like a soufflé.
 This gives them their height, custardy, and jiggly characteristics!
 If you have had a Dutch Baby pancake and love the egg base, this is similar to them but on steroids.

 Photo: My Photography

-So, according to the New York Times, it appears that these amazing pancakes originated at a New York Japanese restaurant named Hi-Collar.
+According to the New York Times, these fantastic pancakes appeared at a New York Japanese restaurant called Hi-Collar.
 And this all began in 2013.
 Then two shops in Osaka, Japan, began making these soufflés.
-These shops opened up new places in Tokyo, and in 2016 the pancakes took off in popularity.
+These shops opened new places in Tokyo, and in 2016, the pancakes became popular.

-We actually have a place here in San Francisco, Gram Cafe, and they serve these famous pancakes.
-So, once we are free to roam around and visit places, my husband and I will venture into the city for a little treat.
+We have a place here in San Francisco, Gram Cafe, and they serve these famous pancakes.
+Once we are free to roam and visit places, my husband and I will venture into the city for a little treat.

 Photo: My Photography